deepthip711/my-portfolio/Readme.md

 # My Portfolio 🌐

+This repository contains my personal portfolio website created using HTML and CSS.
+It showcases my profile, technical skills, projects, certifications and career goals.
 This is my personal portfolio website created as part of my VTU Full Stack Web Development Internship.

 ## 🚀 Features